World reacts to alleged Israeli attack on UN peacekeepers in Lebanon

 Israel

+It said in a statement that Hezbollah fighters operate from within and near civilian areas in southern Lebanon, including areas near UNIFIL posts.

+“The IDF is operating in southern Lebanon and maintains routine communication with UNIFIL,” the Israeli military said, using the acronym for Israel Defense Forces.

-Israel’s UN ambassador, Danny Danon, said he recommended that the peacekeeping force move from their positions away from the Israel-Lebanon border and move northwards “while the situation along the Blue line remains volatile as a result of Hezbollah aggression”.
+Israel’s UN ambassador, Danny Danon, said he recommended that the peacekeeping force relocate five kilometers north “while the situation along the Blue line remains volatile as a result of Hezbollah aggression”.

 Italy